rymarinelli/poc/README.md

 docker compose up
 ```

 The application will be running on port 80:80.
-The plan is to deploy on heroku.
+The plan is to deploy on heroku in the future.